-As for the two most commonly used metals for engagement and wedding rings–platinum and gold, most people distinguish them by their different colors.
-While platinum is naturally white, gold is naturally yellow.
+As for the two most commonly used metals for engagement and wedding rings, platinum and gold, most people distinguish them by their different colors-platinum is naturally white, and gold is naturally yellow.
 However, rings made of white gold (composed of gold, alloys, and a rhodium plating) have a similar white color to platinum rings.

 Since color is not a dominant reason why you buy a platinum ring or a gold ring, what else should you consider while purchasing a ring?
 Is there an answer to “which material is better for making a wedding ring”?
 Before we come to a conclusion, let’s make a comparison between the platinum ring and the gold ring.